huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # Security Considerations

-The security considerations of DNSover QUIC should be comparable to those of DNS over TLS [@?RFC7858].
+The security considerations of DNS over QUIC should be comparable to those of DNS over TLS [@?RFC7858].

 # Privacy Considerations